Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-All information relating to the individual must be in a care or support plan and this will need to be regularly updated and reviewed as part of the continuing support for the individual.
+All information related to the individual should be documented in a care or support plan.
+These plans need to be regularly updated and reviewed as part of ongoing support for the individual.

-When supporting and responding to individuals who have identified or hidden disabilities using correct terminology and language is about being respectful to all people regardless of the abilities and background.
+Using correct terminology and language is about being respectful to all individuals, regardless of their abilities and backgrounds.
+Here are some simple guidelines: